Terms and Conditions

 3.7.
 The Client shall have no liability for the cost of purchase of equipment, services and/or supplies unless the Consultant has requested and received the approval and authorization of the Client prior to such purchase.

 3.8.
-The Consultant shall submit at least two itemized statements setting forth the time spent on each work package, services rendered, and expenses incurred.
+Unless a flat fee has been agreed, the Consultant shall submit at least two itemized statements setting forth the time spent on each work package, services rendered, and expenses incurred.
 The first statement will be submitted halfway through the contract period and the second statement upon termination of the contract.

 3.9.
 The parties agree that the Consultant will act as an independent contractor in the performance of its duties under this contract and not as an employee of the Client.
 The Consultant shall be solely responsible for all social security and income tax remittances.